Tonejs/Midi/README.md

   // an array of midi tracks
   tracks: [
     {
+      id: Number,                     // the position of this track in the array
       name: String,                   // the track name if one was given
       notes: [
         {